-Whether information available in power of Review by Board (Annually/ Half yearly/ Quarterly / Others - please specify) Web Link, if available

-Please refer the note below
+Public policy advocated Method resorted for such advocacy Whether information available in public domain?
+(Yes/No) Frequency of Review by Board (Annually/ Half yearly/ Quarterly / Others - please specify) Web Link, if available Please refer the note below

 Note: BHFL engages with Government agencies and regulators and remain steadfastly committed to providing timely and accurate information, suggestions and recommendations, feedback on draft policies, etc. as and when required.
 During such interactions, the company also discusses areas of focus and concerns.